jrudess/streamdvr/README.md

   * StreamDVR does not work in a windows command prompt.
 Use WSL to run StreamDVR in Windows.
 * Optional Dependencies: `streamlink`, `youtube-dl`

-  * Using `streamlink` requires an additional streamlink plugin at https://github.com/back-to/generic
   * `streamlink` is used to fetch m3u8 URLs for Pixiv and Picarto by default
   * `youtube-dl` is used to fetch m3u8 URLs for Twitch and Youtube by default